xenit-eu/helm-alfresco/README.md

 #### `solr.registry`

-* Required: false
+* Required: true if solr.enabled and solr.image not set
-* Default: None
+* Default: `xenit`
 * Description: The registry where the docker container can be found in

 #### `solr.repository`

-* Required: false
+* Required: true if solr.enabled and solr.image not set
-* Default: None
+* Default: `alfresco-solr6-xenit`
 * Description: The repository of the docker image that will be used

 #### `solr.tag`

-* Required: false
+* Required: true if solr.enabled and solr.image not set
-* Default: None
+* Default: `2.0.6`
 * Description: The tag of the docker image that will be used

 #### `solr.image`

-* Required: true
+* Required: false
-* Default: `hub.xenit.eu/alfresco-enterprise/alfresco-solr6:2.0.2`
+* Default: None
 * Description: The repository of the docker image that will be used

 #### `solr.imagePullPolicy`